 In between the thrillers, I love a feel-good romance for some light relief and a celebrity autobiography is my guilty pleasure.

-I only recently discovered cosy mysteries and they have become a firm favourite because I love anything similar to Agatha Christie mysteries.
-For anyone who loves dogs, especially dachshunds, there is an adorable companion to amateur sleuth Guinevere, called Dolly in this series by Vivian Conroy.
+I only recently discovered cosy mysteries ( thank you Viv Conroy) and they have become a firm favourite because I love anything similar to Agatha Christie mysteries.

-Here are a few more books I enjoyed in the last year.
+Here are a few books I enjoyed in the last year.

 Reviews of all these books can be found on this blog.